Tropical Storm Warnings go up for Outer Banks

 Before the rain and wind starts, secure items outside that could become projectiles. https://t.co/Tg2vh5HcYS— Virginia Beach (@CityofVaBeach) August 28, 2017

-In Norfolk, they meet once a month to discuss their plan.
-The city's Department of Emergency Management sent out an alert late Sunday night... saying they're monitoring the weather.
+In Norfolk, safety officials meet once a month to discuss their plan.
+The city's Department of Emergency Management sent out an alert late Sunday night., saying they're monitoring the weather.
+13NewsNow is told Public Works is also clearing storm drains.

 Emergency Operations Center staff monitoring tropical system which is forecasted to produce elevated levels of tidal flooding over the next— Norfolk EOC (@TeamNorfolkEOC) August 27, 2017